-Easy Cast-Iron Skillet Chicken has golden brown, deliciously crisp skin with moist, tender, flavor-packed meat.
-This recipe features a whole chicken roasted in a cast-iron skillet in the oven.
+This easy cast iron roast chicken recipe features a whole chicken roasted in a cast-iron skillet in the oven.
 It’s easy enough for a weeknight dinner, yet it’s also fancy enough to serve company or for a special occasion!

-Simple to prepare, before cooking, a whole roaster chicken is generously blanketed with butter, seasoned to perfection, and then roasted in the oven.
+Simple to prepare, before cooking, a whole roaster is generously blanketed with room temperature butter, seasoned to perfection, and then roasted in the oven in a cast iron pan.

-Juicy on the inside and loaded with flavor, like my Grilled Spatchcock Chicken, and Smoked Spatchcock Chicken, this roasted whole chicken recipe will quickly become one of your “go-to” favorites.
+Juicy on the inside and loaded with flavor, like my Grilled Spatchcock Chicken, and Smoked Spatchcock Chicken, this simple roast chicken recipe will quickly become one of your “go-to” favorites.

-Cast-iron skillet chicken is classic comfort food and is a Sunday supper tradition in many parts of the country.
+Perfect roast chicken in a cast iron skillet is classic comfort food and is a Sunday supper tradition in many parts of the country.
 And while you can roast a chicken in a regular baking pan, cooking it in cast iron is the best way to cook a whole bird.

 Jump to: